cpp-lln-lab/bidsMReye/docs/questions/validation.question.md

 ---
-title: How I should structure my input data?
+title: "How I should structure my input data?"
 alt_titles:
-  - "bidsmreye gives me an error saying that "the dataset must be in bids format."
+  - bidsmreye gives me an error saying that the dataset must in bids format.
-  - What input format does bidsmreye expect?
+  - "What input format does bidsmreye expect?"
 ---

 bidsmreye requires your input fmri data: